Can't select tap interface to a VM (using classic UI)

 I add the debug file and I'm all yours to test all you want.

-#5 Updated by William Grzybowski about 1 year ago
+#5 Updated by William Grzybowski almost 2 years ago

 - Status changed from Unscreened to Closed